Test Support

 - Internal test compilation — library source files +

-_test.gofiles in the same package are compiled together into a single archive that replaces the library archive. - Dependent recompilation — local packages that transitively depend on the package under test are recompiled against the test archive so the dependency graph stays consistent (Go’s “recompileForTest” logic).
+_test.gofiles in the same package are compiled together into a single archive that replaces the library archive. - Dependent recompilation — local packages that transitively depend on the package under test are recompiled against the test archive so the dependency graph stays consistent (otherwise the xtest would link two copies of the package — one with test helpers, one without).

 - External test compilation —